marwahaha/bay/_posts/2024-08-12-hessian-ascent-for-the-sk-model-ii.md

     $$ \begin{equation} \left\| \left(f(\tilde{z})+ D\right)^{-1} - \mathbb{E}\left[\mathsf{diag}\left(\tilde{z} - \left(2\beta A_{sym} - D\right)\right)^{-1}\right] \right\|_2 \le \text{small}_2\,. \end{equation} $$

+    The free interpolation used to prove the above statement is the most technicaly involved part of the proofs of section 4 in the paper.
+It extends an idea of Collins, Guionnet and Parraud

 The above line of reasoning, with a choice of $$\tilde{z} = f^{-1}(z) = z + 2\beta^2 g_{-D}(z) $$ where $$z = a + ib = \widetilde{a(D)} + ic$$, leads to the conclusion that